has-taiar/has-taiar.github.io/_posts/2017-08-26-microsoft-cognitive-service-for-text-analysis-vs-google-natural-language-service.md

     </td>

     <td>
       Travelled Solo.
 Stayed in a 2 bedroom apartment.
 Very small.
 It not cleaned much at all.
-The walls were dirty and the mattress had a dirty stain on it which could be clearly seen through the sheet.Â There was also an opened packet of maltesers still on the bench from the previous guests.
+The walls were dirty and the mattress had a dirty stain on it which could be clearly seen through the sheet.Ã‚ There was also an opened packet of maltesers still on the bench from the previous guests.
 Definitely wont stay here again.
     </td>

     <td>